Additional Book Information

 Series: NYRB Classics

-by Ivo Andrić, translated from the Serbo-Croatian by Celia Hawkesworth
+by Ivo Andrić, introduction by William T. Vollmann, translated from the Serbo-Croatian by Celia Hawkesworth

 An NYRB Classics Original